Sarafian/sarafian.github.io/_posts/2019-04-23-change-language-office-com.md

 {% include figure image_path="/assets/images/posts/2019-04-23-onedrive-english.PNG" alt="onedrive-english" caption="OneDrive in English" %}
 {% include figure image_path="/assets/images/posts/2019-04-23-onedrive-english.PNG" alt="onedrive-english" caption="OneNote in English" %}

 **Note** that the url for the language settings can also lead to the general settings of OneDrive which are a lot.
-Just adapt the following and you are good to go. `https://brusselsairlines-my.sharepoint.com/personal/{sortofemail}/_layouts/15/settings.aspx`
+Just adapt the following and you are good to go. `https://brusselsairlines-my.sharepoint.com/personal/{sortofemail}/_layouts/15/settings.aspx`. {:.notice}